Henry County, Martinsville, Patrick County court report: Jan. 19

 Judge dismissed a charge of grand larceny against Steven Ray Hylton of Bassett.

-Carlos Raphel Wade of Martinsville pled guilty to 2 counts of using a computer to solicit child.
-He was sentenced to a total of 20 years in prison with 19 years and 9 months suspended and indefinite probation.
+Carlos Raphel Wade of Martinsville pleaded guilty to two counts of using a computer to solicit child.
+He was sentenced to a total of 20 years in prison, with 19 years and 9 months suspended, and indefinite probation.
 The offenses happened July 8.

-Ashley Eloise Martin of Martinsville was charged with marijuana distribution (more than ½ oz., less than 5 lbs.).
-She pled guilty to marijuana distribution as an accommodation.
+Ashley Eloise Martin of Martinsville was charged with marijuana distribution (more than half an ounce, less than 5 pounds).
+She pleaded guilty to marijuana distribution as an accommodation.
 She was sentenced to 1 year in jail with the full term suspended, driver’s license suspended for 6 months, and ordered to pay $320 restitution, a $250 fine, plus costs.
 The offense happened Aug.
 1, 2018.

-Ronnie Wade Adkins of Bassett pled guilty to oxycodone possession with intent to distribute and fentanyl distribution.
-He was sentenced to a total of 10 years in prison with the 9 years and 3 months suspended, driver’s license suspended for 6 months, 2 years of supervised probation, and ordered to pay $120 restitution, a $200 fine, plus costs.
+Ronnie Wade Adkins of Bassett pleaded guilty to oxycodone possession with intent to distribute and fentanyl distribution.
+He was sentenced to a total of 10 years in prison, with the 9 years and 3 months suspended, driver’s license suspended for 6 months, 2 years of supervised probation and ordered to pay $120 restitution, a $200 fine, plus costs.
 A judge dismissed but may later reopen a charge of hydrocodone/acetaminophen possession with intent to distribute and methadone distribution.
 The offense happened Jan.
 28.

 A judge dismissed but may later reopen a charge of endangering the life of a child against Jeremy Sherrod Burgess of Martinsville.